sapphirepp/sapphirepp/doc/mainpage.md

 cd dealii-X.X.X/build
 make -j install
 ```
+If this process fails, it may be that your system has run out of memory.
+In
+such case, specifiy the number of threads after `-j`.

 For macOS user, @dealii offers prepackaged `.dmg` files with all dependencies
 included.
 To install, follow the